 Brad and Kate (Vince Vaughn and Reese Witherspoon) are a modern couple who come from dysfunctional families.
 They despise the idea of getting married or having kids because of it.
 In an effort to escape their families at Christmas, they try to go on vacation – but are stuck at the airport and caught on TV.

 They end up having to visit each of their parents respectively and spend four Christmases in total with them, forcing them both to look at their relationship and what they really want with fresh eyes.
 Available on Amazon Prime.

 The Princess Switch

-Every year there’s a new Princess or Prince film on Netflix.
+Every year there’s a new Princess or Prince film on Netflix and Amazon Prime.
 And this one is no different.
 Suitably cheesy, and starring Vanessa Hudgens, this has been described as the best terrible Christmas rom-com on Netflix.
 Reminiscent of The Parent Trap.
 Stacy and the soon-to-be princess of Belgravia Margaret meet up and realize that they look identical and could have some fun if they swapped lives for a little bit.

 The Christmas Prince

 Another terribly cheesy Christmas movie, journalist Amber Moore is sent to Aldovia to cover a press conference with the crown prince Richard, an irresponsible playboy who’s set to take the throne.
 While she’s doing some snooping, she is mistaken for Princess Emily’s new tutor and decides to take the role to do some undercover snooping.

 It doesn’t go to plan and Amber soon finds herself part of the Royal family in more ways than one.
 Catch this one on Netflix if you fancy some serious Christmas cheese.

 This film is a definite classic to add to your watch list.
 Every year the Finch family have the best Christmas on the street.
 Steve Finch (Matthew Broderick) has his list of traditions, such as advent calendars, matching sweaters, and decorating the house.